jamesmunns/ergot/crates/ergot-base/README.md

 Ergot has grown out of the lessons of the `postcard` and `postcard-rpc` projects, and aims to (eventually) supercede `postcard-rpc` in functionality.
 From a networking perspective, it is heavily inspired by [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk), an OSI-model networking stack used on Mac computers in the late 80s and early 90s.

 Ergot is still very early in development.
 Bugs are expected.
 Help is welcome.

+## `ergot` and `ergot-base`

+Ergot is split into two parts:

+* `ergot-base` is the core of networking functionality, but is not intended to be used directly by end users
+* `ergot` extends `ergot-base`, and currently uses a `postcard-rpc` influenced set of capabilities

+Most users should use `ergot` and not `ergot-base`.
+The split is to keep `ergot-base` stable as I iterate on the behavior of sockets in `ergot`.

 ## Name